-Summative Observation of Teacher Performance and Practice Rating for Effective Teaching 2017 carries equal weight in the final rating.
+Summative Observation of Teacher Performance and Practice Rating domain of the CCT Rubric for Effective Teaching 2017 carries equal weight in the final rating.
 The final teacher performance and practice rating will be calculated by the evaluator in a three-step process:

 Primary evaluators must determine a final teacher performance and practice rating and discuss this rating with teachers during the end-of-year conference.
-Within the SEED model, each domain of the CCT Rubric
+Within the Oxford School District Evaluation Plan, each